syncfusion-content/flutter-docs/Flutter/maps/vector-layers/line-layer.md

 ---
 layout: post
 title: Adding lines in Syncfusion Flutter maps | Syncfusion
-description: This section explains how to add lines on the map and customize its appearance in the Flutter maps.
+description: This section explains about how to add lines on the map and customize its appearance in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug